ibm-blockchain-wsc/ImmersionWorkshop/docs/vscode-part1.md

             This checks all the files within our smart contract and simulates all of our transactions.
 We will know we are cooking with gas when our test comes back successful.
-We will, then, generate a test file that will test our smart contract, while submitting transactions to the ledger.
+We will then generate a test file that will test our smart contract, while submitting transactions to the ledger.
 We will view the docker logs of our running smart contract and see the transactions being added to the logs as well as the